txn2/ok/README.md

 # GO OK

-A Simple go web server that returns a bit of useful data for testing Kubernetes nodes.
+A Simple go web server listening on port **8080** that returns a bit of useful data for testing Kubernetes nodes.

 ## Docker Run